mannuelf/Traefik-and-Docker-VPS-setup/README.md

 # THEM WEBS VPS

+[🍴 FORK repo](https://github.com/mannuelf/them-webs-vps/fork) so you get updates when they happen.

 Single VPS deployment using [Traefik](https://traefik.io/traefik/).

 How I host [WWW.THEMWEBS.ME](https://www.themwebs.me/) with Traefik and Docker on a single VPS and Cloudflare DNS.